mykter/afl-training/challenges/libxml2/README.md

     git submodule init
     git submodule update
     cd libxml2
-    CC=afl-clang-lto ./autogen.sh
+    CC=afl-clang-fast ./autogen.sh # you could also use afl-clang-lto, which is usally the better choice, but - oddly - in this case it takes longer to find the bug with an lto build.
-    AFL_USE_ASAN=1 make -j 4 # linking will take a long time! afl-clang-fast is quicker to compile and works fine
+    AFL_USE_ASAN=1 make -j 4
     # ./testModule # if you have compiled with ASAN, the tests fail - there are illegal memory accesses in the built-in test harness!
     # leak detection doesn't work in an unprivileged container as it can't attach to the process.
     # Run with ASAN_OPTIONS=detect_leaks=0 set to disable this ASAN feature, e.g.